ioanalexandruonati/todo-web-app/README.md

-# TodoList-web-app
+# TodoList-Web-App

-The app is available by accessing the following account:
+The app is available by accessing the following link:

 https://siit10-todo-list.herokuapp.com/